Victoria Square, Adelaide: Statue of John McDouall Stuart

-A monument to John McDouall Stuart, one of Australia's premier explorers, is situated in Victoria Square.
-It was erected on 4 June 1904 and heritage listed on 8 March 2013.
+A monument to John McDouall Stuart, one of Australia's premier explorers, is situated in Victoria Square and was heritage listed on 8 March 2013.
+Sculpted by John White, it was unveiled on 4 June 1904 by Alexander McLachlan, who as chief of the South Australian Caledonian Society led fundraising efforts for its erection.
 Stuart led the first expedition to successfully cross the continent from north to south and back.
 This opened Central Australia for pastoral use and led to the South Australian government's successful case for control over the Northern Territory.
 The route of his expedition also paved the way for the Overland Telegraph, which permitted virtually immediate communication between Australia and Europe.

 Statue of Charles Sturt

 A statue of explorer Charles Sturt stands in Victoria Square.
 Sturt is depicted in the working clothes of an outback explorer, leaning forward, shielding his eyes from the sun with his right hand and peering into the distance.
 He carries a compass, telescope, map and water bottle.

 Statue of Charles Kingston

 A statue of Charles Kingston, son of George Strickland Kingston and SA premier from 1893 to 1899, stands in the square with a plaque reading "patriot and statesman".
 British sculptor Alfred Drury was commissioned to create the statue, and it was placed in a central location on the northwestern side, facing down Grote Street towards his West Adelaide electorate.
 It was unveiled on 26 May 1916, during World War I. It was later criticised as capturing "little of his fire".
 While Kingston was instrumental in bringing about several progressive social policies, such as electoral reform (including the first law to give votes to women in Australia), a legitimation Act, the first conciliation and arbitration act in Australia, and a progressive system of taxation, he was also one of the main architects of the White Australia policy.
 After the Black Lives Matter gained pace in June 2020, with various statues representing slave traders and various perpetrators of racism being removed or defaced both in the US and in the UK during the George Floyd protests, archaeologist and historian Jacinta Koolmatrie argued it is ironic that the statue is placed so close to the Aboriginal flag in the square, which was also the site of the Adelaide Black Lives Matter protest.